Legal cases with fixed pricing, standardized processes, and firm timelines

-Marriage being one of the universal social institution, was established by society to control and regulate the sex life of a man with the institution of family.
-It is an institution of society which can have very different implications in different cultures.In the Hindu social heritage, marriage has never been looked from the materialistic point of view, instead it is termed as something sacred and not a social contract.
-But hey! does it hold same importance in today's modern society, where social strata and compatibility matter more than compromising and adjusting for one another.
-The Hindu Marriage has undergone changes in last few decades, which give rise to two questions:
+Marriage is one of the universal social institutions.
+It was established by society to control and regulate the sex life of a man with the institution of the family.
+It is an institution of society which can have very different implications in different cultures.In the Hindu social heritage, marriage has never been looked from the materialistic point of view, instead, it is termed as something sacred and not a social contract.
+But hey! does it hold the same importance in today's modern society?
+Where social strata and compatibility matter more than compromising and adjusting for one another.

 Divorce law in India

 In India, as with most personal matters, rules for mutual consent divorce and divorce in general and procedure of divorce are connected to religion.
 Divorce procedure or the divorce process among Hindus, Buddhists, Sikhs and Jains is governed by the Hindu Marriage Act, 1955(1), Muslims by the Dissolution of Muslim Marriages Act, 1939, Parsis by the Parsi Marriage and Divorce Act, 1936 and Christians by the Indian Divorce Act, 1869(2).
 All civil and inter-community marriages and their divorce procedure and divorce process are governed by the Special Marriage Act, 1956(3).

 In order to file a mutual divorce and dissolution of marriage, couples who have been living separately or consider their marriage to be over based on some other factors by which they can satisfy courts to get the decree of separation by mutual consent by filing a petition for divorce following the divorce procedure.